-We feel unsafe in the world we have created for abstract psychological reasons.
+And we feel unsafe in the world we have created for abstract psychological reasons.
 Modern humans don't need to worry about tigers and snakes.
-Modern humans could start enjoying all the advantages, the positive side effects of broadbanding.
-Broadband sensing is useless against lyme disease, corona and cancer, but very effective against pointless abstract thought.
+Modern humans could start enjoying all the positive side effects of broadbanding.
+Broadband sensing is useless for getting on in life, and doing things, but it is very effective against pointless abstract thought.

 I'm suggesting, animals don't merely secure their physical survival by broadbanding.
-Broadbanding is an attitude to life, not just something they use like an exercise, even as a balance.
-It's a way to be, and this experience has psychological consequences.
+Broadbanding is an attitude to life, it's a way to be, and this experience has psychological consequences.

 Humans are missing out on an easily available, non-mystical, practical way of stilling the mind and being awake and aware, finding a form of balance, and possibly also to feel safe and stop worrying.
 And consequently, human culture is missing out on it as well.